dhiland/Data-Structures-Final/README.md

         - View now functions using 2D ArrayList of Rectangles, similarly to ChatNoirModel
     - Changes to Main
-        - added try-catch surrounded testing section for present and future use /**
+        - added try-catch surrounded testing section for present and future use
+    - View and Model now both respond to clicks on the View /**